4-R-Forum/SECE/PDCA/PDCA-SE-Editor-2.md

 - 2.5 refactored show_report method  to support report and sidebar
 - 2.6 checked_out branch PDCA-1.5, new method show_systemreport3 for report using se_editor3.1.js and se_editor.css
 - 2.7 Continue with se_editor3.1.js and se_editor4.1.js
+    - Import error with plm FormComposite ItemType in Form, must be new in CE2024

 ## CHECK